kytschi/dumb-dog/README.md

 ## More information

-I've knocked up a demo website running the `example` in this repository and there's more information located there to help you get going and under Dumb Dog.\
+I've knocked up a demo website located in the `example` folder of this repository and there's more information located there to help you get going with Dumb Dog.
 [See it live](https://dumb-dog.kytschi.com)

 ## Credits